 7. Lai Chi Wo Story Room

-Hong Kong is today a metropolis, but its rich history, traditions and culture are not forgotten.
-Lai Chi Wo village, for example, has a history of well over 300 years and is one of the oldest, largest, and best-preserved rural settlements in Hong Kong.
+Today, Hong Kong is known as a buzzing metropolis, but its rich history, traditions and culture are not forgotten.
+Lai Chi Wo village, for example, has over 300 years of history and is one of the oldest, largest, and best-preserved rural settlements in Hong Kong.
 Visit the Lai Chi Wo Story Room to learn more about the rural Hakka village’s history, villagers’ life in the past, and Hakka traditional medicine, songs and wedding customs.
 It’s also a great place to get close to nature with your little ones!

 Lai Chi Wo Story Room